kevinolega/callcentertrainingtips/_posts/2012-06-15-questions-suggested-answers.md

 If you’d like to contribute your story to others, send me an email.

-My email is call center training tips at gmail dot com
+My email is call center training tips at Gmail dot com

-**Why shouldn’t we hire you?**
+## Why shouldn’t we hire you?

 The interviewer is asking for disadvantages of hiring you.

 This is to test if you are awake or capable of thinking.

-That's because in customer service and sales situations, some cutomers will try to trick you to agree to something you are not supposed to agree to.
+That's because in customer service and sales situations, some customers will try to trick you to agree to something you are not supposed to agree to.

 For example: